Pharmacokinetic (PK), Pharmacodynamic (PD) and Tolerability of Osilodrostat in Pediatric Patients With Cushing's Syndrome

 Intervention / Treatment

-EXPERIMENTAL: LCI699 (osilodrostat)
+Experimental: LCI699 (osilodrostat)

-Subjects with cushing's disease taking LCI699 (osilodrostat)
+Subjects with cushing's syndrome taking LCI699 (osilodrostat)

 Other Names: